What is Barrett’s Esophagus?

-Barrett’s esophagus is a precancerous condition that developed in approximately 10% of patients who have gastroesophageal reflux disease (GERD).
-In Barrett’s esophagus, the normal cells that line the esophagus called squamous cells turn into a type of cell called specialized columnar cells with intestinal metaplasia or Barrett’s esophagus.
+Barrett’s esophagus is a precancerous condition that develops in approximately 10% of patients who have gastroesophageal reflux disease (GERD).
+In Barrett’s esophagus, the normal cells that line the esophagus called squamous cells turn into a type of cell called specialized columnar cells with intestinal metaplasia, or Barrett’s esophagus.

 How is Barrett’s diagnosed?

 The diagnosis of Barrett’s esophagus involves an endoscopy procedure to look at the lining of the esophagus and biopsies to examine samples of suspect tissue.
-To do an endoscopy, your doctor gently guide a long thin to tube called an endoscope through the mouth and into the esophagus.
+To do an endoscopy, your doctor gently guides a long, thin tube called an endoscope through the mouth and into the esophagus.
 The endoscope contains a camera and light that allows the doctor to see the lining of the esophagus and to remove a small tissue sample call a biopsy.
-The biopsy will be examined by a pathologist to see whether the normal squamous cells have been replaced with Barrett’s cells.
+The biopsy is then examined by a pathologist to see whether the normal squamous cells have been replaced with Barrett’s cells.